sharifahstella/LITA-Class-Documentation-SQL/README.md

 select sum(profit) as TotalProfit from [dbo].[International Breweries] where countries = 'Senegal'
 ```
+Provided insight into how much profit was contributed in Senegal, allowing for a profit-based performance evaluation within a specific market.

 Calculate the total profit for Nigeria in 2019

 ```